Bobby Witt Jr. Player Props: Royals vs. Blue Jays

 |Games w/1+ RBI

+- The 7.9 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 23rd in MLB.

-- The Blue Jays had the 14th-ranked team ERA among all league pitching staffs (3.88).
+- The Blue Jays have the 28th-ranked team ERA across all MLB pitching staffs (6.21).

-- Blue Jays pitchers combined to surrender 180 total home runs at a clip of 1.1 per game (20th in baseball).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (eight total, 1.6 per game).

-- Manoah (0-0) gets the start for the Blue Jays, his second of the season.
+- Gausman (0-1) gets the start for the Blue Jays, his second of the season.

-- The righty last appeared on Thursday against the St. Louis Cardinals, when he went 3 1/3 innings, allowing five earned runs while giving up nine hits.
+- The right-hander last pitched on Saturday against the St. Louis Cardinals, when he tossed six innings, allowing no earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.